 At this stage, it’s crucial to feed them the right amount to support healthy growth.

 You mentioned that you’re feeding Whiskas Junior Wet Cat Food for kittens aged 2-12 months, which comes in 85-gram packets.
-That’s a good choice since this food is specifically formulated to meet the nutritional needs of growing kittens.

 So, How much packets of wet cat food to feed per day